-Equipment.
-The launch system provided for contestant use will have individuallyassigned, well-spaced pads with a single, 6-foot-long, 1/4-inch diameter launch rod on an adjustable pivot and one pair of high-current 12-volt electrical igniter leads with a single pair of micro-clips at the end.
+The launch system provided for contestant use will have individually-assigned, well-spaced sturdy three-legged pads with the team's choice of either a single, 6-foot-long, 1/4-inch diameter launch rod or a 6-foot-long "1010" (1 inch on a side, 1⁄4 inch center slot) launch rail on an adjustable base (see photo below) and one pair of high-current 12-volt electrical igniter leads with a single pair of microclips at the end.
 These will provide 18 amperes from our launch system from a car battery through 60 feet of 16-gauge wire, which will light any igniter or cluster of up to 4 igniters.
-Teams are not required to use the launch system and rod that we provide.
-They may bring their own launch pads, towers, rails, or other hardware, "clip whips" to light clusters of motors from our single pair of micro-clips on the ignition wires, and even their own electrical launch systems if they need anything different from what we provide.
+Teams are not required to use the launch system and rod or rail that we provide.
+They may bring their own launch pads, towers, rails, or other hardware, "clip whips" to light clusters of motors from our single pair of microclips on the ignition wires, and even their own electrical launch systems if they need anything different from what we provide.
 Such individual launch systems must comply with the NAR Safety Code requirements and will be subject to our safety check and approval.
-A minimum rod diameter of 1/4 inch and rod/rail length of 6 feet is required.
+A minimum rod diameter of 1⁄4 inch and rod/rail length of 6 feet is required.